 Basic dentistry: Access to dental care is a significant challenge in Maine, and especially so for adults living in poverty.
 This presents a unique opportunity to prepare our primary care physicians for rural practice by teaching them how to perform extractions and other basic dentistry.
 See DENTAL CARE for more details.

-In addition to prescribing buprenorphine, our comprehensive program for opioid dependency includes prenatal care; care during labor, delivery, and postpartum; pediatric care for affected infants; group support; social work and nurse care management; and behavioral health services.
+In addition to prescribing buprenorphine, our comprehensive program for OUD includes prenatal care; care during labor, delivery, and postpartum; pediatric care for affected infants; group support; social work and nurse care management; and behavioral health services.
 Partners are also included in program services and are offered medication assisted treatment to support development of a healthy family unit.